 - If you have concerns about both your finances and taxes, speaking with a financial advisor who’s also a CPA might benefit you.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Many people could use advice from an accountant from time to time.
 Even if you fill out a basic 1040 and trust your company’s 401k, it may be worth talking to someone about your spending habits and how you could better achieve your goals.